 Do you have questions about how your FOOD choices are impacting the environment?

-Reach out to Abby for more ways to incorporate mindful practices into your FOOD diet!
+Reach out to Stephanie for more ways to incorporate mindful practices into your FOOD diet!

 ENERGY: Simple trade-offs in your everyday life can benefit you and the environment.
 When you create awareness of your energy consumption you can identify areas of opportunity.
 Opening blinds versus turning on lights, letting fresh air in over running your AC, and washing clothing in cold cycles are all simple swaps that reduce energy use.
 Updating appliances to more energy efficient models will also help you reduce your energy usage.